Calculators Math logo

 Our equation grapher enables you to graph equations that can contain the variables x and y on both sides.
 That is, equations involving two variables that are in the general form G(x,y) = F(x,y) such as 2y^2+xy = x^2+2y

-An equation grapher can also graph a function y = f(x).
-This is a special case of the general form, where G(x,y) = y F(x,y) = f(x) Whenever you have a function that is explicitly defined as y = f(x), you can simply type the right hand side to graph the function.
+An equation plotter can also graph a function y = f(x).
+This is a special case of the general form, where G(x,y) = y and F(x,y) = f(x) Whenever you have a function that is explicitly defined as y = f(x), you can simply type the right-hand side to graph the function.

 Implicit Function Grapher

 Being a more versatile graphing tool than an ordinary function grapher, our equation grapher can handle implicit functions because they are inherently defined by an equation.
-Other expressions that an equation grapher can handle include:
+You can use our implicit function grapher to graph, for example:

 • Lines: Including both the general form (ax+by = c) and the point-slope form (y-y₁ = m(x-x₁)).